Quantum simulations of Green's functions for small superfluid systems: Application to the pairing Hamiltonian

 denotes the binary number associated with $L$.
 As in the quantum computing case (see below), one can relate the coefficient $b_i$ to the occupation ($b_i =1$) or not ($b_i =0$) of the single-particle state $i$.

 On classical computers, one can significantly reduce the numerical effort by exploiting the symmetries of the problem.
 First, if one is interested in states with a fixed number of particles $N$, one can diagonalize the Hamiltonian in the subspace of wave functions that have $N$ occupied states.
 Such wave functions correspond to states where the Hamming weight of the binary string $[L]$, i.e., the number of $1$, is exactly $N$.
 The size of this subspace is $\binom{2D}{N}$.
 Moreover we focus, in the following, on systems with an even number of particles.
 In this case, the ground state is characterized by seniority $\nu = 0$, i.e., there are no unpaired particles or, equivalently, if the single-particle state $k$ is occupied, $\bar k$ is also occupied.
 Using this property, one further reduces the size of the relevant subspace to $\binom{D}{N/2}$.
 For instance, if we consider $8$ particles on $8$ (doubly degenerated) levels, the full Fock space has a size of $2^{16} = 65536$ states while it reduces to $\binom{8}{4} = 70$ once using only states with good particle number and $\nu=0$.
+For further details on the use of the seniority concept for Hilbert-space reduction, we refer the reader to the extensive discussions in \cite{Rac43,Des63,Zel03,Bri05}.

 To obtain the eigenstates with $N\pm 1$ particles, one can reduce the dimension in a similar way.
 Since the $N$-body ground state has seniority zero, from expression (\ref{eq:gfexact}) it follows that only $(N\pm 1)$-body states with $\nu =1$ will contribute to the Green's function.
 This reduces the size of the relevant subspaces to $(2D - N + 2) \binom{D}{(N-2)/2}$ and $(2D - N) \binom{D}{N/2}$ for $N-1$ and $N+1$ particles respectively.
 In addition, the Hamiltonian (\ref{eq:Hpairing}) has a block-diagonal structure in these spaces, since it does not couple states in which the unpaired particle is in different energy levels.
 This leads to a further simplification of the numerical algorithm.